top of page

 Stronger relationships

-Interdependence strengthens the bond between partners.
-By actively supporting and engaging in each other's lives, a deep sense of trust, connection, and intimacy is fostered.
-The shared experiences, growth, and challenges that come with interdependence create a solid foundation for lasting and fulfilling relationships.
+Interdependence strengthens the bond in a relationship.
+By actively supporting and engaging in each other's lives, a true sense of trust, connection, and intimacy is fostered.
+The shared experiences, growth, and challenges that come with pursuing a full and well-rounded life create a solid foundation for a deep and meaningful relationship.

 Building interdependence in relationships